servufi/rust-cdp-starter/README.md

 ## Features

 - Automate chrome tasks using [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/)
-- WebSocket communication between Rust and JavaScript
+- WebSocket communication between Rust and JavaScript.
+Utilizes `Page.addScriptToEvaluateOnNewDocument` instead of `Runtime` in try to avoid automation detection.
+This means Rust <-> JS connection will be established for every iframe before hydrated content as well.
 - Supports async operations for efficient task handling
-- Utilizes `Page.addScriptToEvaluateOnNewDocument` instead of `Runtime` to help avoid automation detection.
-This also means Rust<->JS connection will be established for each iframe context
-- Easy(?) to write CDP and JS event handlers
+- Easy to write CDP and JS event handlers (?)

 ## Getting Started